Refugee-Pal/Refugee-Pal/logbook.md

 ### Starting to Work on Digital Resource Hub and Structuring Firestore NoSQL Database

-Ali: The first feature i want to complete is the digital resource hub, so i began planning a roadmap for implementation.
+Ali: The first feature I want to complete is the digital resource hub, so i began planning a roadmap for implementation.
 At first, i thought of having individual pages for every category and subcategory, but then realized it would be very tedious, ineffective, and slow.
 The better way was to use the firestore database.
 At this point, i encountered many roadblocks when trying to structure the database.
 The digital resource hub was very complex because there is first a category gallery page, then a detailed category page with subcategories, and then another subcategory detailed page.
 One thing inside of the other.

 ### Challenges when Working on Firestore database for Categories, Subcategories, and Resourceproviders